quentin452/RecurrentComplex/README.md

 This mod is a fork of https://www.curseforge.com/minecraft/mc-mods/recurrent-complex-patched which is a fork of https://www.curseforge.com/minecraft/mc-mods/recurrent-complex

-Even if the mod is described has "Arcana Rpg Continuation Edition" you can use it in your modpacks
+Even if the mod is described has "Arcana Rpg Continuation Edition" you can use it without Arcana Rpg Continuation

 To see all listed changes : https://github.com/quentin452/RecurrentComplex/wiki